gbalaji27/PA3IntialBot/README.md

 ---

-*NOTE : My BaluBot is inspired by DamonBot( Damon's HardcodedBot ) with these implementations Worker Management System and implementations for the Final Tournament.*
+**NOTE : My BaluBot is inspired by DamonBot( Damon's HardcodedBot ) with my idea of Worker Management System and implementations for the Final Tournament.**